fdietz/vue_components_book_manuscript/3-component-composition-with-slots.md

 Our `modal` component children consist of some example HTML heading and paragraph we'd like to show inside the modal dialog.

-Additionally, a `close` event is send by the modal component if the component's close button was pressed.
+Additionally, we listen to the `@close` event in case the user closes the modal dialog by pressing the close button.

 Let's have a look at the component: